nhm-herpetology/museum-NGS-training/Unit_01/Computer_Lab/README.md

 ```
 ./fastqc SRR3284185_1.fastq SRR3284185_2.fastq
 ```
 This will produce several output files.
 If not working locally, you can use WinSCP to access the HTML output.
-There are also copies in the Example Folder.
+There are also copies in the [Example Files](https://github.com/nhm-herpetology/museum-NGS-training/tree/main/Unit_01/Computer_Lab/Example_Files) directory.

  3. Using Illumiprocessor to remove adapter contamination is helpful when you have multiplexed samples.
 A congiguration file is needed.
 The configuration file looks like this: